margaux-works/obsidian-notes/JavaScript Notes/Notes/JavaScript Notes/Arrays.md

-> to review last part from destructuring arrays

 Arrays are used to hold a list of items where the order matters.
 Each item in an array is called an **element**, and its position is called an **index**.